kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/0_context.md

 # Text-Fabric versus SHEBANQ

-The [ETCBC](http://www.godgeleerdheid.vu.nl/en/index.asp) provides two tools to work with its database of linguistic annotations to the Hebrew Bible.
+The [ETCBC](http://www.godgeleerdheid.vu.nl/en/index.asp) provides two tools to work with its dataset of linguistic annotations to the Hebrew Bible.

 One is [SHEBANQ](https://shebanq.ancient-data.org) which provides a human readable view on the data on the basis of which researchers